CALS Commencement

 Featured Graduate Profiles

-Sanshray Vallecha, who grew up in Pewaukee, Wisconsin, will be graduating this winter with a bachelor’s in nutritional science and neurobiology.
+Sanshray Vallecha, who grew up in Pewaukee, Wisconsin, is graduating this winter with a bachelor’s in nutritional science and neurobiology.
 In this Q&A, he explains what inspired him to choose his majors, his volunteer work on campus, and the networking opportunities within CALS that impacted his college experience.
 Sanshray plans to attend medical school to become a physician.

 Katharine Hubert